 Created in the summer of 1999 by Assistant Professor Evelyn T. Silliman, the Freshman Transition Program, affectionately known as “The Bridge Program” or “The Bridge to Success at ALC,” consisted of nine workshops, covering topics such as “Dealing with Roommates,” “Time Management,” “Study Skills,” etc. The program was developed to address the issues that first-time students (especially first-generation students) face when making the transition from high school to college life.
 Alice Lloyd College is a residential institution and typically enrolls 60-70% first-generation freshmen.
 Therefore, the trauma of beginning college life can be overwhelming.

 To alleviate the confusion and stress these freshmen experience, the faculty and staff volunteer to man a program designed to help our incoming students feel more comfortable on our campus.
-Over the years, the Program has been enhanced and expanded to include a total of 14 workshops that involve discussions on topics such as study skills, managing your time and money, dealing with roommates, effective use of support systems, and how to register and select a major.
+Over the years, the Program has been enhanced and expanded to include a total of 12 workshops that involve discussions on topics such as study skills, managing your time and money, dealing with roommates, effective use of support systems, and how to register and select a major.
 Successful completion of the Program also offers one hour of institutional (non-transferable) credit toward graduation at ALC.
 The College’s departments of Student Services and Academics have worked together to mold and maintain this program as a functional and enjoyable experience for our freshmen.
-From 1999 to 2005, our retention rates increased from 52.17% to 68.31%.

 All freshmen and *transfer students are required to successfully complete the program.
 Sessions will be conducted over the fall semester and attendance will be taken.
 Students who elect to complete this course of study (and do so successfully) receive one hour of institutional credit and are eligible for the Leadership Certificate when they become upperclassmen.